vanbv/num/README.md

 …
 }
 ```
 To use `@RequestBody`, you must pass the implementation of the`JsonParser` interface, which parses data from the request body, to the constructor of the handler class.
 The library already has a default implementation of `JsonParserDefault`.
 The implementation uses a `jackson` parser.
-Therefore, if you use this implementation, you must add a dependency to the project `com.fasterxml.jackson.core:jackson-databind`.
+Therefore, if you use this implementation you must add a dependency `com.fasterxml.jackson.core:jackson-databind` to the project.
+## Demo
+You can look at a demonstration of the use of num library in the [project](https://github.com/vanbv/num-demo).
 ## License
 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 ## Donation